leobudima/elogii-blog/content/what-is-delivery-management-software.md

 image = "/blog/uploads/what-is-delivery-management-software.jpg"
 tags = ["Delivery Management Platform", "Route Optimization Software", "Last-Mile Delivery Software", "Delivery Management Software"] title = "What Is Delivery Management Software?
-And What Makes It Different?" type = "post"
+And What Makes It Different?" titletag = "What Is Delivery Management Software?
+How Is It Different?" type = "post"

 +++
 ## What is Delivery Management Software?

 **Delivery management software (DMS) is a digital logistics tool used for planning, managing, optimizing, and executing delivery activities.**

 It is also a centralized system of communication that lets everyone involved in the life cycle of a delivery connect via one platform.